 - Read more

 This webinar featured the voices of young people and highlighted programs that are effectively leveraging youth voice and advocacy to promote policy change.

-This conversation with Jack Jennings will focus on his recent book & broader lessons around American K-12 education, economic…
+This conversation with Jack Jennings focused on his recent book & broader lessons around American K-12 education, economic opportunity…

 - January 22, 2020